dspace-group/dscom/src/dscom.build/doc/ReadMe.md

 ## Project

-Within the [source](../../src/) folder, a project called [dscom.build](../../src/dscom.build/) was created.
-It consumes the core tasks package of MsBuild and the dSPACE.Runtime.InteropServices assembly.
-The resulting assembly will be called `dSPACE.Runtime.InteropServices.Build`.
+This project consumes the core tasks package of MsBuild and the dSPACE.Runtime.InteropServices assembly.
+The resulting assembly will be called `dSPACE.Runtime.InteropServices.BuildTasks`.
 This will also be the name of the NuGet package.

-The Nug

 The project consists of two notable classes.

 ### Class `TlbExport`

-The class [`dSPACE.Runtime.InteropServices.Build.TlbExport`](../../src/dscom.build/TlbExport.cs) contains the implementation of the build task.
+The class [`dSPACE.Runtime.InteropServices.Build.TlbExport`](/src/dscom.build/TlbExport.cs) contains the implementation of the build task.

 It consumes the following properties: